California Science Center: Phase III

+Construction of a viewing gallery around Space Shuttle Endeavour, its external tank, and solid rocket boosters at Samuel Oschin Air and Space Center.

-On April 12, 2011, the California Science Center received Space Shuttle Endeavour from NASA.
-It arrived at the Science Center on October 14, 2016, after it made its journey through the streets of Los Angeles.
+On April 12, 2011, NASA announced the California Science Center would receive the Space Shuttle Endeavour.
+It arrived at the Science Center on October 14, 2012, after it made its journey through the streets of Los Angeles.
 Before its arrival, a building was constructed to temporarily house the Space Shuttle.
 It was on display in the "Samuel Oschin Pavilion" until December 31, 2023.
 This structure was designed by ZGF Architects and is planned to be replaced with the new Samuel Oschin Air and Space Center on the east side of the Science Center.

 With a projected cost of $425 million, the Samuel Oschin Air and Space Center broke ground on June 1, 2022.
 The new 200000 sqft addition was formerly titled "Worlds Beyond".
 The new building was designed by ZGF Architects as an addition to the main science center.
 Construction work is scheduled to be completed in mid-2025 and will take several more years to install the artifacts and exhibits inside the building.
-An official grand opening is not yet announced.
-It will house a total of 150 new exhibits.'
-Inside the new building will be include:
+It will open on November 13, 2026.